 - Those that do not have their own governments and their own tax systems (Midway Island, Wake Island, Palmyra Island, Howland Island, Johnston Island, Baker Island, Kingman Reef, Jarvis Island, and other U.S. islands, cays, and reefs that are not part of any of the fifty states).

 The governments of the first group of territories impose their own income taxes and withholding taxes on their own residents.
-The laws of each of the territories in the first group are unique.
 To determine the income tax withholding requirements in any of the territories in the first group, you should consult the local tax department of each of these territories.
 Information about the governments and taxes of some of the U.S. territories may be accessed at State and Local Government on the Net.
 The addresses of the tax authorities of the U.S. possessions listed in group one above may be found in Publication 570, Tax Guide for Individuals With Income From U.S. Possessions.

-Residents of the second group of territories are subject to the income taxes and the withholding of U.S. federal income taxes.
+Residents of the second group of territories are subject to U.S. income taxes and the withholding of federal income taxes.

 Internal Revenue Code section (IRC) 937 establishes criteria for determining the residency of an individual in the first group of U.S. territories listed above.
 IRC 937 also establishes the filing requirement for the tax Form 8898, Statement for Individuals Who Begin or End Bona Fide Residence in a U.S. Possession.
 This form reports each change of residency to or from a U.S. territory.
 The IRS is authorized to impose a $1,000 penalty on any taxpayer who is liable to file this form, but who fails to file it.